 - Spring to Summer: This is the active growth period; fertilize every two weeks with a balanced N-P-K fertilizer.

-When applying fertilizers, it’s essential to follow these simple steps:
+When applying fertilizers, follow these simple steps:

 - Ensure the soil is moist before fertilizing to avoid root burn.